aschneiderman/talon-notes/pages/basics-write/cursorless.md

 please word: search the command pallet for that word ￼

+- to replace slashes w backslashes: use take blue/whatever slash to take the first one, cursor more tenth to select the next ten and then say backslash

 user.vscode("some vs code cmd from cmd pallet")

 vscode Talon cmds: